 What is Acupuncture?

-Acupuncture is a form of Oriental Medicine dating back approximately 5,000 years.
+Acupuncture is a form of East Asian Medicine dating back approximately 5,000 years.
 Acupuncture itself is the insertion of thin metal needles (normally the thickness of a shaft of hair) into specific points throughout the body.
 In doing this the body’s own natural healing resources are accessed to promote a positive physiological change.

 What is the difference between dry needling and acupuncture?